-Official recipients will receive a free electronic copy of the document to download or print.
+Official recipients will receive the initial electronic copy of a document free to download as they see fit.

 The exception is for transcripts, which have no free look and no maximum charge.
 If official recipients remotely access the document again, they will be charged a fee as authorized by 28 USC § 1914 and the Judicial Conference of the United States.